Is there a trick to getting a high score on the ACT?

 Why should a student choose to take the ACT vs. the SAT?

 A student should pick the test that’s easiest for him or her.
 That is all.
 The Old SAT and the ACT are very different, and students need to take a deep look at both exams, try them out, and see which one gives a better comparative score.
-I have a full, free guide on that topic here.
 The New SAT and the ACT are practically identical, and students who study for one will do better on the other.
 You can learn more about the particulars, but honestly, the simplest advice is this: take a look at official versions of both tests, try them out, and then study for the one you like more.
 Whichever one gives you less anxiety and seems more doable is the one that you should take.
 The New SAT and the ACT are so insanely similar that it pretty much boils down to personal preference.

 Are certain schools partial to the ACT?